hschellman/computing-basics/setup.md

 ### Caveats for later

-You cannot submit jobs from the Container - you need to open a separate window, not do the apptainer and submit your jobs from that window.
+You cannot submit jobs from the Container - you need to open a separate window, now do the [Apptainer](#SL7_setup) and submit your jobs from that window.

 ## 4.2 Setting up DUNE software - Alma9 version